one-data-cookie/one-data-cookie.github.io/_notes/data-coding/Learn CLI.md

 - [Introduction to text manipulation on UNIX-based systems](https://developer.ibm.com/articles/au-unixtext/): A very extensive in-depth guide into what's possible with just the standard tools, when it comes to text processing on UNIX-like systems.
 (Spoiler alert: a lot!)
 - [Linux Filesystem Hierarchy](https://tldp.org/LDP/Linux-Filesystem-Hierarchy/html/): A deeper discussion on the various parts of the standard Linux filesystem, describing several of the directories in much higher detail than the slides ever could.
 Less in-depth also [on Wikipedia](https://en.wikipedia.org/wiki/Filesystem_Hierarchy_Standard).
 - [How dotfiles came to be](https://web.archive.org/web/20190211155005/https://plus.google.com/+RobPikeTheHuman/posts/R58WgWwN9jp): A short story by Rob Pike about how *dotfiles* came to be and what it says about the unintended effects of cutting corners and just "hacking around" a problem.
-- [[data-coding/Learn regular expressions]]: Quite a bit of information on regular expressions.
+- [[Learn regular expressions]]: Quite a bit of information on regular expressions.
-- [[data-coding/Learn Vim]]: quite a bit of details about Vim
+- [[Learn Vim]]: quite a bit of details about Vim.
+- [Symlinks, Hardlinks, Reflinks and ML projects](https://dev.to/robogeek/reflinks-vs-symlinks-vs-hard-links-and-how-they-can-help-machine-learning-projects-1cj4): This article goes deeper into how these concepts of links can be used for various Machine Learning (ML) projects where you work with a ton of data.

 ## Snippets